Samsung, carriers hint that 5G phones and service will cost you

 Although neither Samsung, Qualcomm, Verizon and AT&T clearly confirmed that phone and service prices will go up, it isn't hard to read between the lines.

-"I don't think you can think about it as we think about pricing today," said Kevin Peterson, AT&Ts SVP of wireless product marketing.
+"I don't think you can think about it as we think about pricing today," said Kevin Petersen, AT&Ts SVP of wireless product marketing.
 "That paradigm has to shift."

 Samsung's SVP of mobile, Justin Denison, similarly sidelined the question of a more expensive Samsung 5G phone.
 "If you generate enough value [in the phone], then consumers will be ready to pay," he said, referring to the notion that 5G's expanded capabilities will make phones more prized than they already are.